What a signing! Game-changer Diaz leads Liverpool to yet another Champions League final | Goal.com

 They may have been given an almighty scare, but their quadruple bid is still on course.
 We now know that they will play every game they could possibly have played this season, 63 of them across four competitions.

-And surely, after tonight, it will feature Luis Fernando Diaz Maralunda in the Reds’ starting line up.
+And surely, it will feature the name of Luis Fernando Diaz Marulanda in the Reds’ starting line up.